Million Dollar Money Drop: Quick Change

 The team could use the "Quick Change" once during the entire game on any of the first six questions with an imposed time limit.
 When a "Quick Change" is used, teams were given an additional 30 seconds to reallocate any money on any other answers.
 If, at any point, teams did not leave at least an answer without money (i.e. all four answers had allocated money in it) or if they did not risk all of their remaining money when time ran out, it was automatically used; however, if the "Quick Change" is used prior, the team faced immediate disqualification from the game.

 Final Fact

-During the seventh and final question, upon placing the money on any one answer, the host then reveal a piece on information about the answers.
+During the seventh and final question, upon placing the money on any one answer, the host then revealed a piece of information about the answers.
 They were then given 60 seconds to finalize their answers (either by leaving as it is or reallocating the money to the other drop).